LoyolaChicagoCode/cs2-labs-roadmap/README.md

 - COMP 271: Data Structures and Applications
 - Spring 2020 section 002
+- Under construction for Spring 2021 section 002 - details TBA in class

 In this section, you will be completing the following lab assignments.
 Further details will be available from your instructor.